Symbiote.js

 <my-component></my-component>

 This little HTML example has everything you need to get a Symbiote.js app running.
-While it shows off the basic concepts, you can totally use it with your favorite development tools like TypeScript, bundlers, linters, and all that good stuff.
+No build tools, no installation, no local server — just open it in a browser.
+And of course, you can use it with TypeScript, bundlers, linters, and all that good stuff.